 Improve the quantity and quality of publically accessible open space.
 Will it increase the quantity and quality of publically accessible open space?
 0 Neutral impact (existing features retained or appropriate mitigation).
 Inclusive Communities - Housing Ensure all groups have access to decent, appropriate and affordable housing Will it support the provision of a range of housing types and sizes, including affordable and key worker housing, to meet the identified needs of all sectors of the community?
-Will it provide for housing for the ageing population? ing Will it provide for the housing accommodation needs of Gypsies and Travellers and Travelling Showpeople?
+Will it provide for housing for the ageing population? ng Will it provide for the housing accommodation needs of Gypsies and Travellers and Travelling Showpeople?
 0 No effect on pitch or plot provision.
-Inclusive Com Improve the quality, range and accessibility of services and facilities (e.g. health, transport, education, training, leisure opportunities) Will it improve accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) - Group village munities - Redressin Sub-Indicator: Distance to centre Will it improve quality and range of key local services and facilities including health, education and leisure 0 939m ACF from the centre to Caldecote Primary School, central in relation to the services and facilities within the village.
-No facilities lost, and no new facilities proposed directly as a result of the development.
-Inclusive Communities - Redressing inequalities and involving the community (shops, post offices, pubs etc?)
-Will improve relations between people from different backgrounds or social groups?
-Will it redress Redress inequalities related to age, disability, gender assignment race, faith, location and income will it reduess inequalities?
-Will it increase the ability of people to influence decisions, including 'hard to reach' groups? munity Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities?
+Inclusive Co Improve the quality, Will it improve accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) - Group village Imu range and accessibility of Sub-Indicator: - 939m ACF from the centre to Caldecote Primary School, central in relation to the Inclusive Communities - Redressing inequalities and involving the community accessibility of services and facilities (e.g. health, transport, education, training, leisure opportunities) Distance to centre Will it improve quality and range of key local services and facilities including health, education and leisure (shops, post offices, pubs etc?)
+Will improve relations 0 services and facilities within the village.
+No facilities lost, and no new facilities proposed directly as a result of the development. ualities and between people from different backgrounds or social groups? nd involving the con Redress inequalities related to age, disability, gender assignment race, faith, location and income Will it redress inequalities?
+Will it increase the ability of people to influence decisions, including 'hard to reach' groups? nmunity Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities?
 0 No facilities lost, and no new facilities proposed directly as a result of the development.